 Healthcare consumers can be defined as anyone who is affected by a health condition.
 This will obviously include patients, but also carers, friends and family - in fact anyone who is entitled to use a health-related service, but who is generally not a health professional.

-Consumer advocates are also very important to the Cochrane Collaboration, and can be defined as those who are actively involved with other consumers and able to represent the perspectives and concerns of a broader group of people affected by a particular health condition.
+Consumer advocates are also very important to Cochrane, and can be defined as those who are actively involved with other consumers and able to represent the perspectives and concerns of a broader group of people affected by a particular health condition.

 Learning about research and systematic reviews